exporl/kuleuven-templates/README.md

 - ondemand should do markdown -> tex and tex -> pdf separately, at the moment pdflatex is run two times
 - example sound file
-- check that latex templates are unchanged on travis
+- make target to check that latex templates are unchanged, put on travis
 - restore tikz helpers
 - check the TODOs above